God can work through other professed Christians who are not of the same faith community to accomplish His purposes.

 The main components of the promises made to Abraham regarding the future of his descendants were to make him a great nation, to bless all families of the earth through him, to give him land, and to multiply his descendants as the dust of the earth and the stars of the sky.
 All of these promises were made before Abraham had any biological child of his own, and God had only specified that the heir would be his direct descendant.
-It is at the age of 85 that Abraham expresses his willingness to consider alternate approaches to fulfilling God’s promises.
+It is at the age of 85 that Abraham expressed his willingness to consider alternate approaches to fulfilling God’s promises.

 Isaac and Ishmael

 Repetition of covenant promises.
 Genesis 16:16 closes the chapter by stating, “Abram was eighty-six years old when Hagar bore him Ishmael,” and the following chapter opens with the statement, “When Abram was ninety-nine years old, the Lord appeared to him.”
 According to the time accounts given, 13 years pass between the close of Genesis 16 and the beginning of Genesis 17 (17:24, 27).
 The Lord has remained silent during the intervening time, but He has new announcements to make.